What’s your biggest fear about home improvement?

 Do this exercise for each point in your vision.

-When done, read through the options and circle the ones that make sense in context of the whole list.
+When done, read through the options and circle the ones that make sense in the context of the whole list.
 It’s okay if you circle more than one option per necessity.

 Those circled options become the basis for getting specific about cost, availability, and complexity.
 One option at a time.
 For DIYers, this makes getting a handle on total cost and timeline (based on materials and labor availability) less overwhelming.
 For contractors and project managers, the list saves time and eliminates guesswork.
 Quotes are more accurate.